 We’ve put together a dream tour of the best independents.
 We’ve focused on some of the top indies in Birmingham city centre – within easy reach of our serviced apartments at the city’s iconic Rotunda building.

 Birmingham is huge on culture.
-BMAG (Birmingham Museum and Art Gallery) is just down the road from us in Victoria Square.
+BMAG (Birmingham Museum and Art Gallery) is just up the road from us in Victoria Square.
 Entrance to this stately, beautiful building is free, so no discounts required.
-We could spend hours just looking at the stained glass on show, but we're weird like that...
-Must-sees are the Anglo-Saxon Staffordshire Hoard and the largest collection of Pre-Raphaelite art in the world.
+We could spend hours just looking at the stained glass on show, but we’re weird like that… Must-sees are the Anglo-Saxon Staffordshire Hoard and the largest collection of Pre-Raphaelite art in the world.
 BMAG also happens to have one of the coolest cafes in Birmingham.
-Joyously, the Edwardian Tea Rooms are covered by the IB Card.
+Joyously, the Edwardian Tea Rooms are covered by the IB App.
 Whether you fancy a sandwich, cake, afternoon tea or champagne the ETR is a great spot.

 Why not start with drinks at Loki Wine?
 This wine merchants, hidden away in the city’s historic Great Western Arcade, is only five minutes away from our apartments by foot.
 It’s much more than just a wine store and you can enjoy wine by the glass or the bottle in-house.
 They also run events and they’re not just about wine – recent successes include a Mackmyra Swedish Whisky Tasting and World of Gin tasting.